horizon-research/CamJ/README.md

 To use our framework, users need to specify the sensor configuration using CamJ API.
 CamJ API provides three major parts to allow users freely describe their designs.
 These three parts are:

-- software pipeline configuration: this file describes how computation are done in software.
-Most image pipeline can be described as a directed acyclic graph (DAG), we design CamJ API so that each node is a processing stage and each connection is the data dependency.
-In each node, we constrain the computations to be stencil operations, which is most commonly used operation in image/graph processing.
+- software pipeline configuration: this file describes how computations are done in software.
+Because most image pipeline can be described as a directed acyclic graph (DAG), we design CamJ API so that each node is a processing stage and each connection is the data dependency.
+In each node, we constrain computations to be stencil operations, which is most commonly used operation in image/graph processing.
 - hardware desription: this file describes the hardware configuration.
 It is like how you decribe hardware in other HDLs, but it is much simpler.
 CamJ also provides some built-in hardware modules so that you can direcly plog in your design.